320 pages | 6 x 9

 View table of contents

 "Jamie Mayerfeld's The Promise of Human Rights is a timely corrective to persistent misconceptions about international human rights law's relationship to United States sovereignty and democracy.
 At a moment when 'American Exceptionalism' has re-emerged, in a new and crasser form, as a normative challenge to compliance with international legal constraints, Mayerfeld reminds us of American democracy's roots in a Madisonian tradition that emphasizes the complex challenges of self-government and the need for checks on the concentration of power.
 Mayerfeld correctly notes that national sovereignty, far from precluding international legal obligations, is precisely what is exercised in the undertaking of such obligations."—Human Rights ReviewInternational human rights law is often criticized as an infringement of constitutional democracy.
 In The Promise of Human Rights, Jamie Mayerfeld argues to the contrary that international human rights law provides a necessary extension of checks and balances and therefore completes the domestic constitutional order.
 In today's world, constitutional democracy is best understood as a cooperative project enlisting both domestic and international guardians to strengthen the protection of human rights.
 Reasons to support this view may be found in the political philosophy of James Madison, the principal architect of the U.S. Constitution.

 "This is a remarkable book. . . .
 [It] offers a valuable and much needed reminder: International human rights law is not only about improving the practices of other countries (an 'outward looking' justification) but also about improving the practices of one's own country (an 'inward looking' justification). . . .
-The whole book is a very good read."—Perspectives on Politics
+A very good read."—Perspectives on Politics

 "Carefully researched and clearly written, the book has much relevance to contemporary times."—Choice